cue-lang/intellij-cue/README.md

 To update the parser and all related classes, open the `cue.bnf` file in your IDE and choose `Generate Parser` in the context menu of the editor.

+## JetBrains IDE support policy

+As a general rule, we support at least the latest three major versions of JetBrains IDEs.

 ## Useful Link

 - [CUE on the JetBrains Marketplace](https://plugins.jetbrains.com/plugin/16126-cue)